 Today we are going on a jungle trek exploration through the rainforest of design innovation to discuss five stellar examples of product design.

 Like any game, the objective of most business operations is to win.
-Whether your goals are related to problem solving, cultural contributions, or large-scale change, everyone has their own finish line, even here at Sightbox Product Design Studio in Los Angeles.
+Whether your goals are related to problem solving, cultural contributions, or large-scale change, everyone has their own finish line.

 In a race with a great number of runners, maximizing your own performance increases your odds of standing out, making an impact, and being the first to step into the winner’s circle.
 To do that, you need a plan.